Malaysia–Singapore Second Link

 The Malaysia–Singapore Second Link (Laluan Kedua Malaysia–Singapura, 馬新第二通道) is a bridge connecting Singapore and Johor, Malaysia.
 In Singapore, it is officially known as the Tuas Second Link.
 The bridge was built to reduce traffic congestion on the Johor–Singapore Causeway and was opened to traffic on 2 January 1998.
-It was opened officially by Singapore's Prime Minister Goh Chok Tong with Mahathir Mohamad, Prime Minister of Malaysia.
+It was inaugurated jointly by Singapore's Prime Minister Goh Chok Tong and Mahathir Mohamad, Prime Minister of Malaysia.

 The bridge supports a dual-three lane carriageway linking Kampong Ladang at Tanjung Kupang, Johor to Jalan Ahmad Ibrahim at Tuas, Singapore.
 The total length of the bridge over water is 1.92 km.
 The distance between checkpoints is approximately 6 km.